japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend.md

 createDriverEndpoint(properties: Seq[(String, String)]): DriverEndpoint
 ----

-`createDriverEndpoint` simply creates a xref:scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.adoc#creating-instance[DriverEndpoint].
+`createDriverEndpoint` simply creates a scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.md#creating-instance[DriverEndpoint].

-NOTE: xref:scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.adoc[DriverEndpoint] is the <<driverEndpoint, RPC endpoint of `CoarseGrainedSchedulerBackend`>>.
+NOTE: scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.md[DriverEndpoint] is the <<driverEndpoint, RPC endpoint of `CoarseGrainedSchedulerBackend`>>.

 NOTE: The purpose of `createDriverEndpoint` is to allow YARN to use the custom `YarnDriverEndpoint`.